 Accomplished winemaker Andy Erickson was more recently hired (noted for his work at Screaming Eagle, Dalla Valle and Favia among other wineries) and his team to oversee their wine making and provide input in the vineyards (working with vineyard manager Mike Wolf).
 They have since grafted and planted several varieties and currently grow Cabernet Sauvignon, Merlot, a small amount of Petite Verdot and Sauvignon Blanc.

-The vineyards are in a beautiful location – set against rolling hillsides to the east of the property and despite being so close to the highway – once one walks out among the vines the noise of traffic quickly disappears and you ‘lose’ yourself to the vines and the picturesque surroundings.
+The vineyards are in a beautiful location – set against rolling hillsides to the east of the property and despite being so close to the highway, once one walks out among the vineyard the noise of traffic quickly disappears and you ‘lose’ yourself to the vines and the picturesque surroundings.

 Since the acquisition of the property, their wine making philosophy (in part with Andy’s input) has been to move away from sourcing fruit and focus on creating estate wines.
-In this regard, they have stopped sourcing from a number of vineyards; 2015 was the first vintage from their property including a lot they entered into Premiere Napa Valley for the first time (trade auction and event held annually in Napa every February).
+In this regard, they have stopped sourcing from a number of vineyards; 2015 was the first vintage from their property including a lot they entered into Premiere Napa Valley for the first time (trade auction and event held annually in Napa every February) and is always the reason we head back to Napa after our annual extended winter break in Thailand.

 The first Ellman Family Vineyards wine released that was made entirely by Andy was the 2016 Caryn Renae Sauvignon Blanc sourced from a vineyard in the Vaca mountains on the eastern side of Napa Valley (more to the south).
-This wine shows an extremely inviting bouquet – it is pretty, showing floral notes including honeysuckle, white pineapple and perhaps a hint of vanilla spice.
+This wine shows an extremely inviting bouquet; it is pretty, showing floral notes including honeysuckle, white pineapple and perhaps a hint of vanilla spice.
 Interestingly, the bouquet does not reveal similar characteristics on the palate.
 Rather the flavors are more citrus driven including notes of lime, lemongrass and hints of vanilla.
 This bottling features great acidity complemented by some textural weight.
 It was aged sur-lie for 6 months in barrel.
 This is a very balanced wine that drinks well young.